SupplyFrame/3DPrinter/README.md

 A drop for anything 3D Printer related

-Naming convention for Splic3r configs: material_color_brand
+Naming convention for Slic3r and Cura configs: material_color_brand